dobtco/wintersmith-knowledge-base/contents/articles/screendoor/response_form/payments.md

 ## Switching payment profiles

-To disconnect your current payment profile, click the "Change profile" link from the "Responses" step in your Project Checklist.
+To disconnect your current payment profile, click the "Change profile" link from the "Signature and fees" page.

 ![change profile](../images/change_profile.png)